denerslemos/pPb2016skims/README.md

 - Y: 0 for no multiplicity cut (mostly MC or jet samples), 1 for MB [0,185], 2 for HM185 [185,250] and 3 for HM250 [250,inf]

 - Z: name for the submission files, I have used HTcondor_sub_ + some information from the sample, pthat, MB, ... + pgoing or Pbgoing.

+- Q: data side MB triggers due  to different names : 0 for p -> + eta and 1 for p -> - eta.
+For MC use always 0.

 It will automatically include a counter for each input